“Rest, everything is finished.”

 I was in search of the truth of my faith in Jesus.
 I had so many questions and I determined to find the answers.
 Questions like what happened at the cross?
 How much were we forgiven?
 Who is the holy Spirit?
 There were, and still are, so many different doctrines about Christianity and I wanted to know the right one.

 For someone who grew up in this world, where everything has to be earned and worked for, the concept of resting was limited to a certain time like a holiday.
-But to think about it, I don’t think I ever fully rested.
-Even during school term break, there was always the next term, the next exam, or the next task looming in my head, waiting to be done, even though they had not even begun!
+Yet I don’t think I ever fully rested even on a holiday.
 There was never rest, no, not in the real meaning of rest.
-After completing primary school, there was secondary school, then higher education, then the expectation to get a job, and so on and so on.
+Life had been a series of hamster running on a wheel.

 10 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.